 Saving Our State's Historic Theaters

-Eighty operating historic theaters remain in Washington.
+More than 80 operating historic theaters remain in Washington.
 They are scattered in both small towns and urban neighborhoods.
-In fact, 25% of the theaters are located in communities with a population of under 5,000, and 56% are in communities under 50,000.
+In fact, 25% of the theaters are located in communities with a population of under 5,000, and nearly 56% are in communities under 50,000.
 Most are owned and managed by individuals.
-As businesses, they contribute local economies in purchasing goods and products, employing people, and paying taxes.
+As businesses, they contribute to local economies by purchasing goods and products, employing people, and paying taxes.
 As venues for performances and film, they support an arts economy that ripples far beyond individual artists to include construction workers, graphic designers, electricians, and many other trades and services.
-Additionally, historic theaters are indispensable assets in developing cultural tourism—the fastest growing segment of the tourism market.
+Additionally, historic theaters are indispensable assets in developing cultural tourism—the fastest-growing segment of the tourism market.
 Travel the Main Street of any American town and a theater will likely be there, anchoring the street and beckoning residents and visitors alike to lose themselves for a time in another world.

-DAHP’s request for state funding to establish the Historic Theater Grant Program is based on a 2008 statewide survey and physical needs assessment conducted by Artifacts Consulting which profiles Washington State’s 80 extant historic theaters.
-Check out the survey for more information!
+The new historic theater grant program established at the Department of Archaeology & Historic Preservation was informed by a 2008 statewide survey and physical needs assessment conducted by Artifacts Consulting which profiled 80 of Washington State’s extant historic theaters.
+Check out the survey and StoryMap for more information!